SIRIS – A Musical Journey

-SIRIS《赛日》is the name of critically acclaimed American music duo Michael and Patrick Maley.
-It is also the stage name of lead singer and composer Michael Maley; when performing in China.
+SIRIS《赛日》is the name of critically acclaimed American music group formed by brothers Michael Maley and Patrick Maley.
+It is also the stage name of lead singer and composer Michael Maley.

-The brothers from Philly have earned both commercial and critical acclaim as the first act in music history to release original Chinese and English songs, beginning with their 1997 Chinese debut “Till My Last Breath”.
+The brothers from Philly garnered both commercial and critical acclaim as the first artists in music history to release original Chinese and English songs, beginning with their 1997 Chinese debut album entitled “Till My Last Breath”.
 Since their debut release, SIRIS has taken great pride in their unique role as musical ambassadors, fostering cultural unity between East and West through their unique brand of music.

-The brothers began singing and writing music at an early age.
+The brothers began singing and writing songs at an early age.
 They were self taught musicians.
-During their teenage years they performed in local bands in their hometown of Philadelphia.
-Some of their earliest influences included Genesis, Sting, U2, Rush, Level 42 and Tears for Fears.
-They were also greatly influenced by the music their parents listened to growing up.
-Artists such as: The Beach Boys, The Beatles, The Bee Gees, Abba, even Frank Sinatra and Barry Manilow were big influences as well as many other pop, rock, jazz and classical composers of earlier eras.
+Some of their earliest modern influences included Genesis, Sting, U2, Rush, Level 42 and Tears for Fears.
+They were also greatly influenced by the music their parents grew up listening to.
+Artists such as The Beach Boys, The Beatles, The Bee Gees, Abba, Frank Sinatra and Barry Manilow were all big influences.
+Thanks to their parents, they were influenced by an eclectic group of artists from the worlds of pop, rock, jazz and classical music.

-From the time he was young, Michael took a strong interest in the Chinese culture.
+Michael took a strong interest in the Chinese culture at a relatively early age.
 This personal calling blossomed out of his love of the martial arts and Bruce Lee.
-He had a dream and was determined to pursue it.
 Shortly after graduating high school, Michael moved to China to pursue his studies in the Chinese language at China’s prestigious Fudan University.
 During that time, his younger brother Patrick remained in America, to continue his musical pursuit as a drummer.

 Chinese Life and Love of Music

-After working and studying in China for some time, Michael returned home to America to pursue a career in music.
-After recording several Chinese and English demos together, the brothers felt they were on to something.
-In 1996 they officially formed the band SIRIS, a name derived from the Chinese characters Sai 赛 and Ri日, meaning to surpass the sun.
+After working and studying in China for some time, Michael returned to America to pursue a career in music.
+The brothers reunited.
+After recording several Chinese and English demos together, they knew they were on to something.
+In 1995 they officially formed the band SIRIS, a name derived from the Chinese characters Sai 赛 and Ri日, meaning to surpass the sun.
 They adopted a unique multi-cultural approach to making music by melding influences from the east and west.
 As a result, they became the first artists in music history to successfully compose, release and perform original Chinese songs.

 The First Album

 In 1997 the brothers officially released their independent Chinese debut album entitled “Till My Last Breath”; also known as “Forever Cherishing Your Love” or 永远珍惜你的爱 in Chinese.
-The album was engineered by eventual Grammy nominated producer David Ivory.
+The album was engineered by producer David Ivory.
 It was a valuable learning experience for the brothers.
-It was their first step at pursuing their dream and they were eager to learn.
+It was their first step at pursuing their dream.
+They were eager to learn.
 A brief promotional tour of Taiwan and Mainland China ensued.
 The brothers used the release as a spring board to generate greater interest in their music, particularly throughout Asia.

 The Order of Time

 In 2000, after returning from Taiwan, SIRIS followed up “Till My Last Breath” with their critically acclaimed English debut “The Order of Time”.
-The album was an independent achievement in the truest sense, especially for two brothers still learning the ropes.
-It was also during this time that Michael took on the role of producer.
+The album was a remarkable independent achievement, especially considering the brothers were still learning the ropes of the music business.
+It was during this time that Michael took on the role of producer.
 The brothers were writing and performing music with a definite progressive flair.
 The independent success of “The Order of Time” attracted wide praise and generous international radio play.
-It also peaked the attention of Grammy nominated musician and former King Crimson front man Adrian Belew who commented: “It’s nice to hear something different in a world of so many similar artists.”
+It peaked the attention of Grammy nominated musician and former King Crimson front man Adrian Belew who commented: “It’s nice to hear something different in a world of so many similar artists.”

 Breaking New Ground In The Digital Age